-If you have a credit score above 600, a down payment of 5%, and no repossessions or recent bankruptcies, Smarter Finance USA could qualify you for up to $100k in low-rate equipment financing within 1 week.
+If you have credit challenges, but no repossessions or recent bankruptcies, you could qualify for cash flow or collateral based funding with Smarter Finance USA.
+Smarter Finance USA could qualify you for up to $100K in low-rate equipment financing within 1 week.

 How the Equipment Leasing Calculator Works

 The lease calculator allows you to find your estimated monthly payments, estimated balance to purchase the equipment at the end of the lease, and the estimated value of the equipment at the end of the lease.
 Simply enter the equipment’s cost, rate, term, and your down payment.
 Then select the type of equipment lease you’re considering.

 Our equipment lease calculator allows you to pick from the 3 most common types of equipment leases:

 - Operating Lease (or Fair Market Value Lease): A FMV lease operates the same way as personally leasing a house or car.
 You make a monthly payment to use the equipment, but have to give it back at the end of your term.
 Many operating leases give you the option to purchase the equipment at fair market value when your lease ends.

 - $1 Buyout Lease (Dollar Buyout Lease): Your payments go towards interest and paying down the full cost of the equipment.
 This type of lease is similar to purchasing the equipment with a loan.
 Your monthly payments will be similar, and at the end of your term you can pay $1 to own the equipment outright.